Arcata Ball Park: Renovations

-In June 1952, the light poles were moved and raised 10 feet, a 20-foot fence was installed in left and center field, and home play was moved 8 feet closer to the grandstands and the entire diamond moved along with it, all to accommodate the new freeway, Highway 101.
-In 1967, the new Arcata City Hall, which included the Arcata Police Department, Justice Court, and other city officers, as well as the library across the parking lot, were built just beyond the right field fence.
+In April 1977, a new sign was painted on the outside wall, just to right of the main entrance, with a depiction of an 1880s baseball game in the center.
+That sign was on the ballpark through at least the 1996 season, but was removed in the late 1990s when the deteriorating wood siding was replace and repainted tan.

 In May 1978, just weeks before the start of the Humboldt Crabs season, the City of Arcata tore out the redwood grandstand, "condemned by a dry rot problem," and replaced it with new all-aluminum bleachers, for approximately 1500 fans, on a newly poured concrete slab that included a ramp entrance to replace the old stairs.
 The original estimated cost of $34,600 was exceeded, and the bleaches did not arrive before the start of the season on June 10, 1978, so bleachers were borrowed from St. Bernard's School, and with the cost overruns many of the planned improvements were not made for decades.

-Between August 1974 and October 1976, Caltrans expanded Highway 101 from four lanes to eight lanes, so the city had to put up a taller fence in left field to keep home runs off the highway as much as possible.
 A new press booth was built before the start of the 1980 season and dedicated to longtime PA announcer and Times-Standard sports editor Don Terbush.
 That wooden press booth was used until a new metal media booth was built in front of the old booth in 2019.

-Before the 2006 season, after years of playing with a softball field in right field, the park was renovated and the softball infield and backstop were removed, and the terrace in centerfield was leveled out.